Pulisic uncertain for World Cup qualifier vs Canada

 A 2-1 defeat at Trinidad and Tobago in their final game the following month left the Americans one point short of reaching the 2018 World Cup.

 Both teams enter with confidence.
 The U.S. has won 14 consecutive home games and is ranked 10th, its highest since 2006.
-Canada is led Bayern Munich’s Alphonso Davies, Lille’s Jonathan David and Beşiktaş’ Jonathan David, and the Canadians are No. 59, their highest since 2010.
+Canada is led Bayern Munich’s Alphonso Davies, Lille’s Jonathan David and Beşiktaş’ Cyle Larin, and the Canadians are No. 59, their highest since 2010.

 Advance sale topped 36,000 for Nissan Stadium, one of 18 venues in 17 U.S. cities competing to be sites of the 2026 World Cup.
 Atlanta, Miami and Orlando, Florida, are the other southern contenders.